Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems

 \subsection{Problem Reformulation}

-Firstly, by exploiting the feature between the sum rate and the mean-square error (MSE) for the optimal decoding matrices, we can reformulate the $k$th downlink rate function.
-Specifically, with the linear decoding matrix ${{\mathbf{U}}_{k^d}} \in {\mathbb{C}^{{N_t} \times s_d}}$, the MSE of estimation is expressed as
+Firstly, by using the first-order optimality condition, exploiting the matrix feature between the sum rate and the mean-square error (MSE) for the optimal decoding matrices, we can reformulate the $k$th downlink rate function.
+Specifically, with the linear decoding matrix ${{\mathbf{U}}_{k^d}} \in {\mathbb{C}^{{N_t} \times s_d}}$, the MSE of estimation \cite{UcWc} is expressed as

 By introducing an auxiliary variable ${\mathbf{W}_{k^d}} \succeq 0$, ${{\mathbf{W}}_{{k^d}}} \in {\mathbb{C}^{{s_d} \times {s_d}}}$, the rate of the $k$th downlink transmission is denoted by

 and the optimal ${\mathbf{U}}_{k^d}^*$ and $\mathbf{W}_{k^d}^*$ for the maximum value (similar to \cite{UcWc}) of $h_{{u^k}}^d\!\left( {{{\mathbf{W}}_{{k^d}}},\!{{\mathbf{U}}_{{k^d}}},\!{{\mathbf{V}}_{{k^d}}},\!{{\mathbf{V}}_{{k^u}}}} \right)$ are given by